-- 10.1.1 CNP will perform periodic testing of certain Customer equipment if the equipment is installed for the protection of CNP transmission lines.
+- 10.1.1 CNP will perform periodic testing of certain of the Customer's equipment if the equipment is installed for the protection of CNP transmission lines.
 This includes power line carrier tuning and testing of wave traps, tuners, and carrier sets and calibration and testing of relays and fiber optic communication equipment.
-CNP will perform periodic calibration and testing of SCADA (Supervisory Control and Data Acquisition) transducers that provide real time data to CNP.
-CNP may designate additional Customer equipment for maintenance by CNP.
-CNP will label equipment maintained by CNP. - 10.1.2 CNP will endeavor to coordinate CNP maintenance with the Customer's maintenance outages. - 10.1.3 CNP transmission line outages are required for CNP to perform testing of applicable Customer wave traps. - 10.1.4 Outages of approximately ten hours duration for certain Customer facilities are required for CNP's periodic maintenance of any CNP high voltage metering instrument transformers.
+CNP will perform periodic calibration and testing of SCADA transducers that provide real time data to CNP.
+CNP may designate additional equipment of the Customer for maintenance by CNP.
+CNP will label equipment maintained by CNP. - 10.1.2 CNP will endeavor to coordinate CNP maintenance with the Customer's maintenance outages. - 10.1.3 CNP transmission line outages are required for CNP to perform testing of applicable wave traps of the Customer. - 10.1.4 Outages of approximately ten hours duration for certain of the Customer's facilities are required for CNP's periodic maintenance of CNP high voltage metering instrument transformers.
 Transformer outages are required for metering instrument transformers installed on the high side of transformers.
 A total separation from CNP's system may be required for certain substation configurations.